ePages-de/epages-docs/_posts/2015/2015-12-08-wjax2015-microservices.md

 ## Challenges and hints

 Microservices will put the weight of complexity from algorithm complexity to communication complexity.
-The dependencies of each software part is now moved to the way of communication.
+The dependencies of each software part are now moved to the way of communication.

 A second big challenge can be the [Two-Phase Commit](http://www.enterpriseintegrationpatterns.com/ramblings/18_starbucks.html) and data consistency.
 Let's imagine we want to transfer money from one to another bank account.
 The monolith would have a controller layer which sends a request to the model layout.
-This layer will transfer the money from one to another account instantly.
+This layer will transfer the money from one bank account to another instantly.
 In a microservice world every bank account can be in another microservice.
 Microservice 1 will send the money to microservice 2 and decrease the money in its own database.
 In this moment the money is not existent: neither in microservice 1 nor in microservice 2.